heathercoyne/tile-matching-puzzle-solver/README.md

 Tiles can slide across empty spaces in four directions:

 - Up
 - Down
 - Left
 - Right

 When two identical tiles align horizontally or vertically with **no obstacles between them**, they are removed from the board.

-The goal is to find a sequence of moves that removes all tiles with **minimum total cost**.
+The goal is to find a sequence of moves that removes all tiles with the **minimum total cost**.

 ---